VPN FOR WHAT

 SSTP is one of the safest VPN protocols available on the market.
 It was solely developed with two things in mind: speed and security.
 It uses SSL and encapsulates data over HTTPS, making it invisible for ISPs and firewalls to get identified and blocked.

 SSTP also utilizes AES-256-bit encryption to establish a secure tunnel for data transmission.
 Since its release in 2007, there have been no reported data breaches, making it one of the safest VPN protocols for PC users.
-However, to ensure maximum security, it’s recommended that the kill switch be enabled.
+However, to ensure maximum security, the kill switch should be enabled.

 Is SSTP fast?